What Is a Branchioma?

 How Are Branchiomas Treated?

-- use pain medication for pain relief
+up with your doctor, and use pain medication for pain relief.

-If you have any of the following symptoms after the surgery, report them to your doctor:
+If you have any of the following symptoms after your surgery,

 - pain that doesn’t go away with medication

 - clear, sticky, or colored fluid seeping from your

 If your cyst or surgical site becomes infected, you may be

 treated with antibiotics.
 Surgery may also be done to drain the infection.

 Your outlook is good if your branchioma is removed.
 The scar left